 Negligence is at the heart of all car accident claims.
-Your state may be a no-fault state in terms of insurance settlements.
+Utah is a no-fault state in terms of insurance settlements.
 This means you have to recover through your own insurance company regardless of who caused the crash.
 There are, however, certain scenarios in which you can sue outside the confines of the no-fault laws.
-You could pursue a negligence-based claim against the other driver or a different party if your medical bills exceed a certain threshold.
+You could pursue a negligence-based claim against the other driver or a different party if your medical bills exceed $3,000.
 These claims depend upon the injured party’s ability to prove fault.

-There are four main elements you need to prove negligence:
+There are four main elements you need to prove negligence in Utah:

 Every driver owes all other drivers duties of care on the roadways.
-If you get behind the wheel, you’re taking on automatic duties to obey the rules of the road, drive safely, and reasonably prevent car accidents.
+If you get behind the wheel in Salt Lake City, you’re taking on automatic duties to obey the rules of the road, drive safely, and reasonably prevent car accidents.
 It’s typically easy to prove that another driver or other entity owed you a duty of care in an accident.

 Breach of duty is often the most difficult element to prove in a car accident claim.
 The defendant’s breach of duty, or act of negligence, can be anything that fails to fulfill the expected standards of care the defendant owed the plaintiff.
 A breach of duty can be drinking and driving, texting and driving, falling asleep behind the wheel, speeding, or some other act of negligence.